Jerry Pittman

 Jerry Pittman (born November 19, 1936) is an American professional golfer.

+Early life and amateur career

 Pittman grew up in Tulsa, Oklahoma.
 He played college golf at Southern Methodist University.

+Professional career

 Pittman played on the PGA Tour from 1960 to 1970.
 His best finish was T-5 at the 1962 Greater New Orleans Open Invitational.
 His best finishes in the majors were a pair of T-7s in 1968: at the Masters and at the U.S. Open.

 Pittman was the club pro at Seminole Golf Club in West Palm Beach, Florida from 1973 to 2000.